koka-lang/koka/readme.md

 # Installing the compiler

-The Koka compiler can be installed using:
+The Koka compiler can be installed locally using:
 ```
 > stack exec koka -- util/install
 ```

-You can now directly invoke `koka`:
+such that you can now directly invoke `koka`:

 ```
 > koka --version